AndrewBraun/Compress-Decompress/README.md

-# SENG 480B Assignment 3

-Written by Andrew Braun (V00851919).
+Written by Andrew Braun.

-This is a compressor and decompressor for Path 1 (process-oriented) of Assignment 3.
+This is a file compressor and decompressor.

 ## Compressed file format